Best AR15 Slings [2023] The Accessories You Need!

 What Material?

-In the world of slings, there are three materials that dominate the market.
-The first is old-school leather, the second is ballistic nylon, and the third is Cordura.
+The sling material is going to decide a lot of features about your sling.
+There are three materials that dominate the market.
+The first is old-school leather sling, the second is ballistic nylon sling, and the third is Cordura sling.
 Leather is cool, but it’s outdated, and while it works, nylon and Cordura slings will work better.

-Nylon and Cordura slings will last longer when exposed to the elements and are tougher than leather.
+Cordura and nylon slings will last longer when exposed to the elements and are tougher than leather.
 It is also more malleable and allows for easy and quick adjustment with a friction fit.
 Leather often requires holes and a belt-like setup for adjustment.
 Nylon and Cordura can be fine-tuned for fit and adjustment.

 Cordura tends to have higher abrasion resistance, while ballistic nylon tends to have a higher tear resistance.
 Either one is acceptable in the use of a sling.
 With that said, the vast majority of professional-grade duty slings are made from Cordura.